sbalnojan/iac-workshop/README.md

 to kill it.

-Exercise 5: We want to experience a slight sight of the greatness of high level programming languages right?
+<mark>Exercise 5</mark>: We want to experience a slight sight of the greatness of
+high level programming languages right?
 So let's for now simply create 10 similar buckets, all private, but with a differing name. (
 Hint: use functions & control constructs